splunk/public-o11y-docs/gdi/get-data-in/application/java/configuration/java-otel-metrics-attributes.rst

     - Time spent in concurrent phase, in milliseconds.
   * - ``jvm.memory.allocated``
     - Counter
-    - Increase in the size of the young heap memory pool after one garbage collection and before the next.
+    - Increase in the size of the young heap memory pool after 1 garbage collection and before the next.
   * - ``jvm.gc.duration{jvm.gc.name!=<concurrent gcs>}``
     - Timer
     - Time spent in garbage collection pause, in seconds.